Struts uses Git so you must install git client locally and then you can clone Struts repository:

 after reviewing, switch back to the

-develop branch and merge
+master branch and merge

 -m you can define your own merge message, it’s a good way to link merge commit with ticket in JIRA